lucabriguglia/Atles/README.md

   - **Email**: admin@default.com
   - **Password**: !P455w0rd?

 **Note**: Please delete any databases previously created if you pull new versions.
-It's still an Alpha version and some breaking changes might occur between commits.
+It's still a Beta version and some breaking changes might occur between commits.